Pavlos Kontides: Career

 He competed at the 2016 Summer Olympics in Men's Laser class where he placed 7th.
 He was the flag bearer for Cyprus during the Parade of Nations.

 He also competed at the 2020 Summer Olympics in Men's Laser class where he was placed 4th.

+As of 2025, Kontides has publicly stated his goal of competing at the 2028 Summer Olympics in Los Angeles, with the aim of winning Olympic gold and becoming Cyprus’ first Olympic champion.

-Kontides is currently ranked 6th in the ILCA 7 men's rankings.
+Kontides is currently ranked 3rd in the ILCA 7 men's rankings.

 Kontides was born in Limassol.
 He is a member of the Limassol Nautical Club and is currently trained by Jozo Jakelić.
 He is studying ship science at the University of Southampton, and has taken a two-year break.

 The Republic of Cyprus honored Kontides through the issue of a Commemorative Stamp.

+Kontides is widely regarded in Cyprus as a national symbol and inspiration, encouraging younger generations to pursue sailing and approach challenges with persistence and confidence.